joshua-holmes/poetry-bot/README.md

 ## Try it out!

+For a live demo, visit [clara.holmes-software.com](https://clara.holmes-software.com/)!
+To run it locally, keep reading... 👀

 ### API Key
 To run this app locally, you will need an OpenAI API key with chat completion permissions.